ImplFerris/microbit-book/src/microphone/print-values.md

 cargo generate --git https://github.com/ImplFerris/mb2-template.git --rev 3d07b56
 ```

-- When it prompts for a project name, type something like "led-dracula".
+- When it prompts for a project name, type something like "mic-sound-level".

 - When it prompts whether to use async, select "true".